awsdocs/amazon-s3-developer-guide/doc_source/storage-class-intro.md

 + S3 Standard\-IA—Use for your primary or only copy of data that can't be re\-created\.
 + S3 One Zone\-IA—Use if you can re\-create the data if the Availability Zone fails, and for object replicas when setting S3 Cross\-Region Replication \(CRR\)\.

-## Storage Classes for Archiving Objects<a name="sc-glacier"></a>
+## Storage classes for archiving objects<a name="sc-glacier"></a>

 The **S3 Glacier** and **S3 Glacier Deep Archive** storage classes are designed for low\-cost data archiving\.
 These storage classes offer the same durability and resiliency as the S3 Standard storage class\.
 For a comparison of storage class durability and availability, see the table at the end of this section\.

 These storage classes differ as follows:
-+ S3 Glacier—Use for archives where portions of the data might need to be retrieved in minutes\.
++ **S3 Glacier**—Use for archives where portions of the data might need to be retrieved in minutes\.
 Data stored in the S3 Glacier storage class has a minimum storage duration period of 90 days and can be accessed in as little as 1\-5 minutes using expedited retrieval\.
 If you have deleted, overwritten, or transitioned to a different storage class an object before the 90\-day minimum, you are charged for 90 days\.
 For pricing information, see [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/)\.
 + **S3 Glacier Deep Archive**—Use for archiving data that rarely needs to be accessed\.
 Data stored in the S3 Glacier Deep Archive storage class has a minimum storage duration period of 180 days and a default retrieval time of 12 hours\.
 If you have deleted, overwritten, or transitioned to a different storage class an object before the 180\-day minimum, you are charged for 180 days\.
 For pricing information, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

   S3 Glacier Deep Archive is the lowest cost storage option in AWS\.
 Storage costs for S3 Glacier Deep Archive are less expensive than using the S3 Glacier storage class\.
 You can reduce S3 Glacier Deep Archive retrieval costs by using bulk retrieval, which returns data within 48 hours\.

-### Retrieving Archived Objects<a name="sc-glacier-restore"></a>
+### Retrieving archived objects<a name="sc-glacier-restore"></a>

-You can set the storage class of an object to S3 Glacier or S3 Glacier Deep Archive in the same ways that you do for the other storage classes as described in the section [Setting the Storage Class of an Object](#sc-howtoset)\.
+You can set the storage class of an object to S3 Glacier or S3 Glacier Deep Archive in the same ways that you do for the other storage classes as described in the section [Setting the storage class of an object](#sc-howtoset)\.
 However, the S3 Glacier and S3 Glacier Deep Archive objects are not available for real\-time access\.
 You must first restore the S3 Glacier and S3 Glacier Deep Archive objects before you can access them\. \(S3 Standard, RRS, S3 Standard\-IA, S3 One Zone\-IA, and S3 Intelligent\-Tiering objects are available for anytime access\.\) For more information about retrieving archived objects, see [Restoring Archived Objects](restoring-objects.md)\.

 **Important**
 When you choose the S3 Glacier or S3 Glacier Deep Archive storage class, your objects remain in Amazon S3\.
 You cannot access them directly through the separate Amazon S3 Glacier service\.

 To learn more about the Amazon S3 Glacier service, see the [Amazon S3 Glacier Developer Guide](https://docs.aws.amazon.com/amazonglacier/latest/dev/)\.

-## Comparing the Amazon S3 Storage Classes<a name="sc-compare"></a>
+## Comparing the Amazon S3 storage classes<a name="sc-compare"></a>

 The following table compares the storage classes\.